Our first encounter with Malta’s revered honey was destined to offer a bittersweet lesson.

 - Melite: Sweet and Sour Documentary, a video about Malta’s bees and honey, by Ana Rita Garrido and Diogo Vargas

-- Why Bees are Disappearing, a TED Talk by Maria Spivak
+- Why Bees are Disappearing, an article in Think, a magazine published by the University of Malta

 - Why do honeybees love hexagons?, a TED Ed video by Zack Patterson and Andy Peterson